eyangch/rl-evo/compare.md

 Each of these algorithms, reinforcement learning and has its pros and cons, but what do they look like in action?

-Here is reinforcement learning playing a simple [cartpole](https://gym.openai.com/envs/CartPole-v1/) game:
+Here is my implementation reinforcement learning playing a simple [cartpole](https://gym.openai.com/envs/CartPole-v1/) game:

 ![RL Cartpole](./rl.gif)

 At first, it is complete and utter garbage at the game.
 It keeps falling over without any "strategy".
-As time progresses, however, the agent learns some strategies, such as countering the falling pole by moving in that direction.
+After just 30 seconds, the agent learns some strategies, such as countering the falling pole by moving in that direction.

 <details>
-  <summary>Reinforcement Learning Code (Click to expand)</summary>
+  <summary>Reinforcement Learning Cartpole Code (Click to expand)</summary>

   ```py
 import os